marmy28/db_constraints/docs/keyedcollection.md

 ```

 Removes an item from `this` and disconnects the signals.
 Notifies
-that the length of `this` has changed.
+that the length of `this` has changed by emitting "remove".

 ***